EugeniaY/Chatbot/README.md

          - Condition: {{ $json.department }}
          - operator (string): is not empty
               - (If -> True)
-                    - Copy SQl and connect with If -> True
+                    - Copy SQL Top Dept and connect with If -> True
                     - Rename SQL List
                     - Change the Query
                       ```sql